DRuggeri/OSSClass/syllabus.md

 ### Project
 In an effort to simulate real Open Source software development, we will embark upon a team-based project (with team sizes being dictated by the number of enrolled students).

+### Extra Credit
+Through the course of the semester, students will have opportunities to earn extra credit.
+Opportunities will be shared as they come along.

 ### Breakdown
 Homework
 Presentation